Mehdi Khalil: 2023–2024: Loan to Al-Faisaly

 On 15 June 2023, Ahed announced Khalil's loan for one season to Al-Faisaly in the Jordanian Pro League; he arrived in Jordan on 10 July.
 Khalil played in Al-Faisaly's last game in the 2023 Jordan Shield Cup, a 0–0 draw against Ma'an on 14 July, which won his team the tournament.
 He became the first foreign goalkeeper to play in the Jordan Super Cup, taking part in the 2023 edition between Al-Faisaly and Al-Wehdat which his side lost.

 On 7 January 2024, Al-Faisaly announced the termination of his contract by mutual consent, following their elimination from the AFC Champions League group stage.

 2024: Loan to Safa

 On 28 January 2024, Khalil returned to former club Safa on a six-month loan from Ahed.
+Khalil established himself as Safa's goalkeeper during the second half of the season, featuring in all seven of the club's league matches recorded during his loan spell.

+2024–2026: Last seasons at Ahed

+Khalil returned to Ahed for the 2024–25 season, making one Lebanese Premier League appearance.
+He remained with Ahed for the 2025–26 season, where played an important role during the club's strong start to the league campaign, keeping a clean sheet in each of Ahed's first five league matches as the club won all five games and moved to the top of the table.
+Khalil made 21 appearances in all competitions, with Ahed eventually finishing in fourth place.

+On 1 August 2026, Ahed announced Khalil's departure following the end of the 2025–26 season.
+With Ahed, he won four league titles, two FA Cups, three Super Cups, and one AFC Cup.

+Sagesse

+Following his departure from Ahed in August 2026, Khalil joined Sagesse.